 In 1914, at age 16, Leslie volunteered to join the British Army and enlisted with the Seaforth Highlanders.
 After turning 17, he was eventually allowed to the Western front and took his part in WWI.
 Returning home in 1918, aged 20.
 George Leslie, known as “Les,” shared in the development of his father’s business.
 During the 1920s and 30’s Leslie also managed the Shetland Wool Co., in Beeston, for a number of years.
 When his father George passed away, Leslie continued with the family firm.
 Leslie’s greatest achievement was keeping the family firm going through the 1940s and WWII.
 With so many restrictions on raw materials and skilled labour, this was perhaps one of the toughest periods in the firm’s history.
 Many of their fine lacy shawls and scarves were exported, particularly to the USA.
 So, the business was allowed small exemptions, as the valuable income into the beleaguered British economy was considered important.
 By the 1940s, G.H.Hurt & Son had built a reputation for exquisite fine lacy knitting.
 During this period, Harrods began buying their shawls.
 A keen sportsman, Leslie enjoyed a passion for playing cricket, which he played well into his 50’s.
 Like his father, he was also a keen supporter of the local football team – Nottingham Forest.

 Henry joined his father Leslie at G.H.Hurt & Son from school, aged 18 in 1953, spending the next 6 months apprenticed as a framework knitter, before serving two years National Service with a local Army Regiment, the Sherwood Forester’s.
 Then, rejoining the family firm in 1955 and learning the business alongside his father.
 Sadly, Leslie passed away in 1956, leaving young Henry to take the lead.
 The next 10 year’s proved to be a challenging time for Henry, seeing the traditional handframe knitting business required modernization.
 During the ’60s and 70s’, Henry made a bold and technically challenging step, converting the traditional lacy patterns from handframes, to specially adapted powered knitting machines.
 At once revolutionising the business and enabling an increase in production.
 This allowed the unique and beautiful scarf & shawl designs to be enjoyed by a wider market.
 For many years, handframe knitting took place alongside modern machine knitting.
 However, many of the finishing trades were still done by hand.
 This practice continues until today.
 1984 saw the last of the hand frame knitters leave the firm.
 Jeff Oxley BEM, was age 81 when he eventually retired to his garden plot.
 (Jeff, Knitter / Mechanic, was awarded a BEM in 1981 for over 60 years services to export) For nearly 20 years, during the 1980s and ’90s, Henry enjoyed considerable success working with the many UK and International retailers and designers.
 For example, Laura Ashley and John Lewis.
 In 1989, on the 400th anniversary of the Reverend William Lee inventing the handframe, Henry was invited to join the Worshipful Company of Framework Knitters, (one of the City of London’s Livery Companies) and awarded the freedom of the City of London.
 In 2009, Henry was rewarded for nearly 60 years of service to the knitting industry in Nottinghamshire.
 Nominated in the Queen’s Honours list, and awarded an MBE.
-Having celebrated his 80th year in 2015, Henry still plays an active part in developing the business.
-Man and boy, Henry has followed the tribulations of Nottingham Forest (now a family tradition) and experienced the privilege of seeing his football team as Football League Champions and European Champions twice.
+About the time of the firm's centenary, in 2012, Henry's daughter Gillian was already working alongside her father and in turn, started to take the lead.
+Through the following years, Henry began to reduce his hours and support Gillian's efforts to innovate and develop the family firm anew.
+Man and boy, Henry followed the tribulations of Nottingham Forest (now a family tradition) and experienced the privilege of seeing his football team as Football League Champions and European Champions twice.

 Gillian Elizabeth Taylor (nee Hurt) (1964 – present)